Suez Governorate

 Ain Sokhna:

-Ain Sokhna resort is located on the Red Sea coast located on the Swiss Bay, about an hour's drive from the city of Cairo, and it is sulfur hot springs coming from the desert mountain of Ataka, and it represents an important international tourist destination and destination.
+Ain Sokhna resort is located on the Red Sea coast on the Swiss Bay, about an hour's drive from the city of Cairo, it has sulfur hot springs coming from the desert mountain of Ataka, and it represents an important international tourist destination and destination.

 Moses fountains:

-Moses fountains are about 25.74 km from the south of the Ahmed Hamdi tunnel, which is 12 springs, 7 of which are still operating to this day.
-This oasis represented the largest oasis in the Sinai during the nineteenth century AD, and some communities appeared in The area around these springs.
+Moses fountains are about 25.74 km from the south of the Ahmed Hamdi tunnel, which has 12 springs, 7 of which are still operating to this day.
+This oasis represented the largest oasis in the Sinai during the nineteenth century AD, and some communities appeared in the area around these springs.

 Egypt Tours FAQ